BikramMondal5/AI-portfolio/README.md

 Welcome to my AI-powered Portfolio!
 This project combines modern web development techniques with stunning 3D visualization to create an engaging, interactive showcase of my work.
 Whether you're a potential employer, collaborator, or fellow developer, I hope you enjoy exploring this digital representation of my skills and projects.

+## 🤖🧠 Introducing Bikram.AI

+The digital twin of myself.
+Bikram.AI is my personalized AI assistant integrated directly into this portfolio.
+It's designed to enhance your browsing experience by providing instant information about my projects, skills, and professional background.

+Using advanced natural language processing, Bikram.AI can answer questions, highlight relevant work experiences, and even explain the technical aspects of my projects.
+Feel free to interact with the chat widget to experience the power of AI-assisted portfolio navigation!

 ## ✨ Key Features

 - **🔮 Interactive 3D Models**: Immerse yourself in a world of realistic 3D models, including drones and laptops with detailed textures and fluid animations.